kodarn/Sparsnas/README.md

 ```

 ### Initial observations
-* The firsted fixed column is now 070e instead of 070f.
+* The first `fixed` column is now `070e` instead of `070f`.
 This could be a status-field which indicates that the sensor is receiving led-blinks.
-One could speculate that either 070e or 070f represents a TRUE/FALSE value.
+One could speculate that either `070e` or `070f` represents a `TRUE/FALSE` value.
-* The 'NewCnt' and the following value d3 seems to be different columns, since d3 is constant and NewCnt behaves like a 32-bit counter, so we space them apart.
+* The `NewCnt` and the following value `d3` seems to be two separate columns, since `d3` is constant and `NewCnt` behaves like a 32-bit counter, so we space them apart.

 ### Power cycling
 Now lets pull the battery out and put it back in again.
 The interesting thing is to determine whether any values are persistent over the power cycle, or if they are being reset back to default values.
 At the same time, we take our assumption of a 5-byte XOR-key length into account.
 Watch what happens: